Exact Propagating Wave Solutions in Reaction Cross-Diffusion System: Numerical Simulations

-We will show the results of the simulation for cases \ref{case-inner}, \ref{case-outer-of-four}, \ref{case-outer-of-three} and \ref{case-outer-of-two} identified above.
-For each case, we pick an appropriate set of values of the free parameters to satisfy the correspoinding conditions. \Cref{tab:par-eq} lists the parameter values used and the corresponding equilibria.
-Note that the value of $\Du$ for Case \ref{case-outer-of-three} in the table is given to three decimal places; in fact it was determined from the exact condition that $\rh=-1/12$, which implies
+We will show the results of the simulation for cases \caseref{inner}, \caseref{outer-of-four}, \caseref{outer-of-three} and \caseref{outer-of-two} identified above.
+For each case, we pick an appropriate set of values of the free parameters to satisfy the correspoinding conditions. \Tab{par-eq} lists the parameter values used and the corresponding equilibria.
+Note that the value of $\Du$ for Case \caseref{outer-of-three} in the table is given to three decimal places; in fact it was determined from the exact condition that $\rh=-1/12$, which implies

 The numerical simulations are done using finite differences, fully explicit first order for time and second order central for space.
 The space discretization interval is $[-\a,\b]=[-37.5,150]$ and the discretisation steps are $\Delta \x = 0.15$ and $\Delta \t = 4 \times 10^{-6}$ unless otherwise stated.
 The choice of the discretization steps is motivated by the numerical stability and accuracy analysis of the scheme, which will be presented later.